Frequently asked questions about our meal plans.

 Students on the Premium Plan have total flexibility to go in and out of Carmichael and Dewick as many times a day as desired (e.g., whenever you’re hungry or thirsty, you can have a meal or grab a quick drink or snack).
 However, during any given meal period (breakfast, lunch or dinner), access to Hodgdon is denied if an equivalent Meal Plan meal is redeemed at Carmichael or Dewick during that same meal period (and vice versa).

-What happens to unused meals at the end of the semester?
+What happens to unused meals at the end of the term?

-Students can use meals (for themselves or for guests) any time throughout the semester.
-However, unused meals cannot be carried forward from one semester to the next.
-Use the Don't Lose Them Use Them chart to assist you in determining what your average weekly balance should be week in order to use all meals by the end of the semester.
+Students can use meals (for themselves or for guests) any time throughout the term.
+However, unused meals cannot be carried forward from one term to the next.
+Use the Don't Lose Them Use Them chart to assist you in determining what your average weekly balance should be each week in order to use all meals by the end of the term.

 Can I use my Meal Plan for guests?

-Ten guest meals per semester are provided with the Premium Meal Plan.
+Ten guest meals per term are provided with the Premium Meal Plan.
 Students on all other meal plans may bring guests to meals by deducting a meal for each guest, by using a host student’s JumboCash, or by paying the outside guest rate in cash.

 What students must enroll in Meal Plans and which plans?

 1st year students are required to live on campus and enroll in a meal plan based on academic standing.
 First year students must enroll in the Premium Plan.
 Sophomores and first-term transfer students living in campus-owned non-exempt housing are required to enroll in the Premium Plan, the 220 Meal Plan, or the 160 Meal Plan.
 Juniors, Seniors and Graduate students may (but are not required to) enroll in any Meal Plan.

 How do I enroll in a Meal Plan or change my Meal Plan?